Benign Bone Tumor

 What can I do to manage a benign bone tumor?

 - Follow up with your healthcare provider as directed.
-He may want you to come back to have the tumor checked over time.
-He will check the size of the tumor and may test it to make sure it has not become cancer.
+You may need to come back to have the tumor checked over time.
+Your provider will check the size of the tumor and may test it to make sure it has not become cancer.

 - Ask about activity.
 Ask when you may exercise and which exercises are best for you.
 Your healthcare provider may recommend weight-bearing exercises, such as brisk walking, dancing, or yoga.
 Weight-bearing exercises help build or maintain bone.
 Weightlifting also helps strengthen bones and build muscle.
 Extra muscle can help protect your bones.
 Your healthcare provider may recommend weightlifting 3 times per week as part of your exercise routine.